HSF/hsf.github.io/_workinggroups/frameworks.md

 include:

-1. Language support for heterogeneous computing (i.e. targeting non-CPU resources), functional programming, concurrency
+1. Language support for heterogeneous computing (i.e. targeting non-CPU resources), functional programming, concurrency.
-1. Data models that are adapted for execution in heterogeneous environments
+1. Data models that are adapted for execution in heterogeneous environments.
-1. Scheduling tools, including marshalling heterogeneous, non-CPU, resources
+1. Scheduling tools, including marshalling heterogeneous, non-CPU, resources.
-1. Interfaces to other toolkits such as ML toolkits, IO systems, and simulation engines
+1. Interfaces to other toolkits such as ML toolkits, IO systems, and simulation engines.
-1. Interaction and interface between frameworks and workload management systems
+1. Interaction and interface between frameworks and workload management systems.
-1. Other technology investigations that have an application for experiment processing frameworks
+1. Other technology investigations that have an application for experiment processing frameworks.

 The group should also monitor and report on evolution and migrations within existing experiment frameworks.
 The group can offer advice to new experiments on